PowerDNS/draft-edns-otel-trace-ids/draft-edns-otel-trace-ids.md

 Where the `mnemonic` is the mnemonic defined for the ID Type and `data` is the ID Data represented as Base16.
 When an unknown Type is encountered, the `mnemonic` MUST be presented as `TYPEN`, where `N` is the decimal representation of the Trace ID Type without leading zeroes.

+# Processing of TRACEID

+TRACEID SHOULD only be used after mutual agreement between the upstream and downstream server operators.

+Performing tracing SHOULD NOT impact DNS query processing.
+Hence, nameservers receiving a malformed TRACEID option or a TRACEID option with an unknown or unsupported Type ID SHOULD ignore this option and continue processing the query.
+It is RECOMMENDED to inform the operator of the nameserver, for example using logging, about malformed or unknown TRACEID options.

+Tracing information is collected outside of the DNS transaction and is independent of the DNS query processing.
+The inclusion of a TRACEID option in a query must be seen as a signal from the requestor that tracing should be performed.

+This signal can come in two forms; with or without Trace ID Data.
+A query with Trace ID data signals "perform tracing and use this Trace ID".
+A query without Trace ID data signals "perform tracing and inform me of the Trace ID".

+## Requests with Trace ID Data

+Queries that contain the TRACEID option with Trace ID Data, should perform data collection as configured by the operator.
+As the Trace ID is known, responders MUST NOT include a TRACEID option in responses to queries that contained a TRACEID option.

+## Requests without Trace ID Data

+Queries that have the TRACEID option without Trace ID Data, should generate a Trace ID and perform data collection as configured by the operator.
+The responder SHOULD include a TRACEID option with Trace ID Data in the response.

+## Access Control

+It is RECOMMENDED to use access control on who can send TRACEID to initiate data collection, e.g. using IP address allow-lists, TSIG{{!RFC8945}}, or other methods.

+When a nameserver receives the TRACEID EDNS option from a system that is allowed to initiate tracing, it should perform any operations required to collect tracing information, as configured by the operator.
+The nameserver MAY include a TRACEID option in outgoing queries to trigger tracing in downstream servers.

+When a nameserver receives the TRACEID EDNS option from a system that is not allowed to initiate tracing, it MUST ignore the option and process the query as if no TRACEID option was present.

 # Trace ID Types

 This specification defines several values for Trace ID Type.